oschvr/blog/content/posts/whatip.md

 As you can see, it is dead simple.
 The program runs a webserver with a powerful http router, and it attempts to get the IPv4 address from headers or request object.

-This is running it in an Oracle Cloud Infrastructure (_"Always Free"_)[https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm] VM.
+This is running it in an Oracle Cloud Infrastructure [_"Always Free"_](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm) VM.
 Which means, I'm using a *VM.Standard.E2.1.Micro* (1/8 vCPUs and 1Gb of Ram Memory, 480 Mbps i/o and 1 VNIC)

-For https traffic, I'm using (Let's Encrypt free ssl with Nginx via certbot)[https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04].
+For https traffic, I'm using [Let's Encrypt free ssl with Nginx via certbot](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-20-04).
 My NGINX configuration looks like the following

 ```shell
 # Another block for http/80 traffic